kiancliffe/Conquest-Of-Munster/contributing.md

 * You can try running `npm run Pylint` for style unification.

 ## License
-By contributing, you agree that your contributions will be licensed under its GNU License.
+By contributing, you agree that your contributions will be licensed under its GNU GPL License.